Oil dips, heads for weekly gain as vaccine rollouts support

 OPEC+ plans to add 500,000 barrels per day of supply in January and will meet in early January to decide on next steps.

-Addititonal reporting by Sonali Paul and Shu Zhang; Editing by David Clarke/Mark Heinrich
+Addititonal reporting by Sonali Paul and Shu Zhang; Editing by Mark Heinrich and David Evans

 Our Standards: The Thomson Reuters Trust Principles.